coughingmouse/Korean-Romanization/README.md

 ## Comparison

 The romanization for Middle Korean introduced here covers more letter than Yale Romanization and differs in a few ways.
-Here's some very brief examples.
+Here are some very brief examples.

 | Text | Here (Middle) | Yale |
 | - | - | - |